tjercus/bmi-ts-pattern/README.md

 # bmi-ts-pattern

-Example of a BMI category written in TypeScript using the BMI TS Pattern.
+Example of a BMI category calculator written in TypeScript using the ts-pattern

 ## runtime